scottgigawatt/duplex/README.md

 > KOMETA_TAG="nightly" docker-compose up -d
 > ```

-Adjust the values of these environment variables to fit your streaming dreams.

 #### Configuring IPAM and Network Firewall 🌍

-Let's talk Docker IPAM (IP Address Management).
-It's the superhero of container networking!
-Time to get your hands dirty!
-Configure the following in your [`.env`](example.env) file:
+Docker IPAM (IP Address Management) lets you assign IP addresses to your containers within a defined network range.
+This gives you more control, avoids random IP assignments, and makes your network predictable and easier to troubleshoot.

+Update these settings to your [`.env`](example.env) file:

 ```bash
 #